Pretrial Intervention (PTI) Lawyers in Monmouth County, New Jersey

 Having a criminal defense lawyer on your team if you’ve been charged with a serious crime in New Jersey and hope to be accepted into Pretrial Intervention (PTI) is invaluable.
 At Chamlin, Uliano, & Walsh, we understand how important your freedom is.
 Our experienced counsel will ensure that your application for pretrial intervention reflects the character requirements necessary to be approved for participation and, therefore, a clean record.
 If the application is denied, a defense lawyer at our firm will work to successfully appeal, ensure that you get the best plea bargain deal possible, or are effectively defended in court to protect your rights and freedom.

 We successfully support clients through criminal investigations, prosecutions, PTI applications and appeals in Tinton Falls, Wall, Lake Como, Freehold, Rumson, Monmouth County and elsewhere at the New Jersey Shore.
-Reach out to us at (732) 440-3950 for a free consultation or confidential meeting with one of our Pretrial Intervention Attorneys to discuss your case.
+Reach out to us at (732) 440-3950 for a consultation or confidential meeting with one of our Pretrial Intervention Attorneys to discuss your case.